 Other than that, there are few extra touches to the speaker as well.
 Cerwin Vega branding on the nipple of the woofer is a nice, but subtle addition.
 Most logos come off as offensive, but this one works with the overall design.
 There is also black bracing around the tweeter, something is good for both security and aesthetics.

 If you don’t want to mess around with the look, you can always through the removable cloth grille on.
 It’s actually really nice, with slightly bevel corners at the bottom and a white Cerwin Vega logo.
 It will completely cover the red if that’s not your speed.

 To fit the large woofer, the cabinet is oversized as well.
-Meant to push out a lot of bass, both the length and width of the cab are larger than a floorstanding speaker, measuring around 14-inches in both ways.
-This extra large design helps bass resonate so you get the full impact.
+Meant to push out a lot of basses, both the length and width of the cab are larger than a floor-standing speaker, measuring around 14-inches in both ways.
+This extra-large design helps bass resonate so you get the full impact.

 That’s it, honestly.
 These speakers don’t mess around, in terms of price or sound.
 Their completely passive, with nothing else in terms of the design to really set them apart.
 I want to make a gripe with them, but I can’t.
 Despite my best efforts, I can’t think of any other features I’d really need to see out of them.

 Where these speakers really shine is in their sound.
 On their own, they’re incredible and within a surrounding setup, they’re even better.
 Cerwin Vega has managed to produce a speaker in a range where there isn’t much competition, with no contenders to give the range these speakers do.

 The high-end is achieved through the, admittedly stock, 1-inch soft dome tweeter.
 The highs are slightly recessed which, for me, is a good thing.
 They don’t sound dull by any means, but the highs don’t stick out.
 For my taste, I like the highs slightly lower, but you may find a gripe.